pavanvaranasi02/Full-Stack-Development/HTML-Basics.md

 1. HTML links are defined with the <<code>a</code>> tag.
 2. href is used to link either external websites or internal html files. (example for linking google: <a href="www.google.com">google</a>).
 3. Link to an Email Address, Use <code>mailto:</code> inside the <code>href</code> attribute to create a link that opens the user's email program (<a href="mailto:someone@example.com">Send email to someone@example.com</a>).
 4. To use an HTML button as a link, you have to add some JavaScript code.
-JavaScript allows you to specify what happens at certain events, such as a click of a button (<button onclick="document.location='default.asp'">HTML Tutorial</button>)
+JavaScript allows you to specify what happens at certain events, such as a click of a button (<<code>button onclick="document.location='default.asp'"</code>>HTML Tutorial<<code>/button</code>>)
 5. Link Titles, The title attribute specifies extra information about an element.
 The information is most often shown as a tooltip text when the mouse moves over the element.
 (Example <a href="https://www.w3schools.com/html/" title="Go to W3Schools HTML section">Visit our HTML Tutorial</a>)
 6. The target attribute can have one of the following values: